-Climbing structures also offer the opportunity for kids to “get away from it all”, and few kids can resist them.
 If you are lucky enough to have climbable trees in your yard, that’s a great start – just be sure to teach your kids to respect both heights and the tree.
-If not, adding a climbing structure such as a tree house, play house, rope swing, or monkey bars will satisfy their need to climb and swing around.
+Adding a climbing structure such as a tree house, play house, rope swing, or monkey bars will satisfy their need to climb and swing around.

-When planning a backyard food forest, think about your family’s needs over the course of the next decade or two as well as their needs right now.
+When planning a backyard food forest, think about your family’s current needs and those over the course of the next decade or two.

 Children’s needs change as they grow.
 A five-year-old may be happy making mud pies all day, but a teenager?
 Probably not.
 Because a permaculture garden relies largely on perennial plants that grow over time, you’ll want to take some time to envision how the space will change over time, and how you might begin to use the garden differently as your kids grow up.